elixir-lang/elixir-lang.github.com/_posts/2025-12-02-lazier-bdds-for-set-theoretic-types.markdown

 {a2, B1 and not (C2 or U2), :bottom, B1 and not (D2 or U2)} when a1 > a2
 ```

 With these new formulas, all new typing features in Elixir v1.19 perform efficiently and most projects now type check faster than in Elixir v1.18.
-We have also been able to use the rules above to derive additional optimizations for differences, such as when `a1 == a2 and U2 == :bottom`, which will be part of future releases.
-Hooray!
+You can derive similar properties when `a1 == a2` and `(U1 == :bottom) or (U1 == U2)`.
+Give it a try!

 ## Acknowledgements